 How To Break The Ice

 If not, you can always speak to the locals.
 The caretaker in your guest house or, the person who served you at the restaurant.
-Start by asking about places you can visit in the town and you’ll see the conversation will go to a next level, on its own.
+Start by asking about places you can visit in the town and you’ll see the conversation will go forward on its own.

 Travellers are a friendly bunch.
 We want to meet new people and make new friends.
 And one of those friends is you.

-In the world of ever connected devices, it’s impossible to feel lonely.
+In the world of ever-connected devices, it’s impossible to feel lonely.
 While looking for a guest house, find one which has wifi.
-From the tech savvy alleys of Tokyo to the isolated treks of Everest – you will find wifi enabled guest houses and restaurants almost everywhere in the world.
+From the tech-savvy alleys of Tokyo to the isolated treks of Everest – you find wifi enabled guest houses and restaurants almost everywhere in the world.
 So just find some connectivity and log on to Twitter or Facebook to connect with the world and the life you always knew better.

 Other than this, it is always a good idea to carry something you like.
 A camera, a guitar, or a couple of books.
 You can also maintain a journal – full of memories and moments that have amazed you.
 Though unlike me, writing is not something that many people enjoy, if you have nothing to do for the moment, there is no harm in giving your thoughts some wings.
 A regularly maintained journal also gives you memories from your travels that last a lifetime.

 But I’m sure you don’t need many a travel hacks to avoid getting lonely.
 This world is full of friendly and awesome people who will be constantly talking to you and inviting you out.
 After a few solo journeys, you yourself will realize that there was never a reason to worry about getting lonely at first place.
 You will meet more people than you’ll know what to do with.